Share

 Outcomes measured

-• activation of reactive oxygen species (ROS) pathways
+• reactive oxygen species (ROS) generation

-• oxidative damage of DNA
+• oxidative DNA damage

-• changes in antioxidant enzyme activity
+• antioxidant enzyme activity changes

 View raw extracted JSON